Text-Trained LLMs Can Zero-Shot Extrapolate PDE Dynamics, Revealing a Three-Stage In-Context Learning Mechanism: Appendix

-\subsection{Additional Multi-Step Rollout Visualizations}
+\subsubsection{Additional Multi-Step Rollout Visualizations}

-Figure~\ref{fig:multi-step-stacked-appendix} presents an additional multi-step rollout using a different initial condition, sampled with \texttt{np.random.seed(42)} following the procedure in Appendix~\ref{subsec:appendix-random-ic}.
-The main text example (Figure~\ref{fig:multi-step-demo}) uses \texttt{np.random.seed(1)}.
+Figure~\ref{fig:multi-step-stacked-appendix} presents the multi-step prediction error trend for the Allen–Cahn equation with a different initial condition, sampled with \texttt{np.random.seed(42)} following the procedure in Appendix~\ref{subsec:appendix-random-ic}.
+Figure~\ref{fig:multi-step-demo} of the main text uses \texttt{np.random.seed(1)} for Allen–Cahn and \texttt{np.random.seed(42)} for wave.
 Changing the seed alters the sampled interior values, yielding distinct spatiotemporal trajectories.
 The results here corroborate those in Section~\ref{subsec:multi-step}, indicating that the observed model behaviors generalize across initial conditions.

+Figure~\ref{fig:multi-step-demo-detailed} provides the detailed visualizations corresponding to the Figure~\ref{fig:multi-step-demo} of the main text.
+It shows representative multi-step rollouts for the Allen--Cahn and wave equations with one additional numerical benchmark each: IMEX for Allen--Cahn and Crank--Nicolson for the wave equation.
+This figure also includes results for the Llama-3.2-3B model, which were omitted from the main text due to space constraints.
+The extended visualizations further illustrate that the smallest model (Llama-3.2-1B) struggles to sustain coherent PDE dynamics over extended horizons, while numerical benchmarks confirm consistency with classical solvers.